robertbraeutigam/scan/README.md

 A PSK is a way to invert the authorization strategy above.
-Instead of defining restrictions on the target device where the action to be restricted takes place, that target device can instead generate a PSK, essentially grouping devices together and defining group-level privileges, instead of one by one.
+Instead of defining restrictions on the target device where the action to be restricted takes place, that target device can instead generate a PSK, essentially representing a group of devices, and defining group-level privileges, instead of one by one.

 Every device must come with a unique PSK already set up for administrative (full) access, or must be only capable of setting an administrative PSK before any other messages